-The advanced inquiry method uses different judgment conditions from those of the normal inquiry method, which judges that the user is sitting in front of the PC if the acquired slave information includes a Bluetooth device specified as the authentication key.
-Because the judgment condition used in the inquiry method is strict, this method made erroneous detections (see section 2.3) when the user was sitting in front of the PC.
+The advanced inquiry method uses different judgment conditions from those of the normal inquiry method, which judges that the user is sitting in front of the PC if the acquired slave information includes a Bluetooth device specified as the authentication key every time the inquiry function is run.
+The judgment condition used in the inquiry method is strict inasmuch as this method made erroneous detections (see section 2.3) when the user was sitting in front of the PC.
 Accordingly, the advanced inquiry method makes the judgment in a different manner, as follows.
 The inquiry function is run as regularly as done by the inquiry method.
 If the Bluetooth function of the PC (master) gets the slave information of the authentication key once within a set period of time, the advanced inquiry method judges that the user is sitting in front of the PC.
 Erroneous detections can be reduced by changing the judgment conditions in this way.